randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - How will we handle edge cases like connection failures?
 - Should we create a centralized error reporting service?
 - What metrics should we collect about error frequency and types?
+- How do we best balance immutability with performance for complex data structures?
+- Should we adopt a dedicated immutability library for more complex state management?